-The methodology was simple: in order to be able to observe the detail of some “classic” works of the word visual artistic heritage, I decided to combine my approach with another art that I know better, music.
+The methodology was simple: in order to be able to observe the detail of some “classic” works of the world visual artistic heritage, I decided to combine my approach with another art that I know better, music.
 I think that the procedure helped me, I appreciated it and afterwords I took it one step forward, to share it in this article.
 This small collection contains some works of art monsters, of both the presented forms and therefore it’s easy to raise any kind of discussion on my choices.

 As anyone can understand, my aim is not to present my knowledge as a specialist on art, but to share a personal experience, which can be useful.
 Its utility is based on the fact that very often art isn’t so easily perceived with a first approach, there is the necessity of some kind of friction to achieve it and in order to do this someone should open a door which opens the way of communication with the artist.
-This experience show that the combination of two different forms of art can be this key and the compass in the mean team, to lead us in a higher level of communication than the one of the initial observation.
+This experience shows that the combination of two different forms of art can be this key and the compass in the mean time, to lead us in a higher level of communication than the one of the initial observation.

 1. Wassily Kandinsky, Zarte Spannung (Delicate Tension) – George Gershwin, Rhapsody in Blue

 I’ll be honest: the motivation to do all this process was this Kandinsky work.
-In one of my infinite researches on the internet, a day, I started observing his works and I was literally “stuck” with this piece.
+In one of my infinite researches on the internet, one day, I started observing his works and I was literally “stuck” with this piece.
 It’s a painting which spiritually calms me, giving me the opportunity to get lost in its complex perspective, whereas the simpleness of its aquarelle background gives an impression that all this complex thought or construction is flying somewhere.
 I could say that all the composition reminds me of something spatial, with stellar objects around it and numerous functions on it.
-Although, the painting was created at 1923, many years before the first space programs and I think that this was something out of creator’s mind.
+Although, the painting was created at 1923, many years before the first space programs and I think that this was something out of the creator’s mind.

-I needed a music to combine this observation, a piece who could complete the “voyage” of my sight at every corner of the canvas.
-The one who came and excellently suited was George Gershwin’s “Rhapsody in Blue”.
-The “Rhapsody” of the American composer is an equally modern work of the same period, as Kandinsky’s painting, and maybe this is an element that links both and creates to my senses the feeling of the existence of a relative harmony between them.
-The work which was initially written for piano and consequently was adapted to the presence of a symphony orchestra (with the epic clarinet glissando at the intro) is a concert containing a continuous discussion, in more calm or intense tone, although not separated in parts, between the soloist and the orchestral ensemble.
+I needed a music to combine this observation, a piece which could complete the “voyage” of my sight in every corner of the canvas.
+The one that came and excellently suited was George Gershwin’s “Rhapsody in Blue”.
+The “Rhapsody” of the American composer is an equally modern work of the same period, as Kandinsky’s painting, and maybe this is an element that links them both and creates to my senses the feeling of the existence of a relative harmony between them.
+The work which was initially written for piano and consequently was adapted to the presence of a symphony orchestra (with the epic clarinet glissando in the intro) is a concert containing a continuous discussion, in more calm or intense tone, although not separated in parts, between the soloist and the orchestral ensemble.
 These phases can lead the sight on the painting, in apparently more simple parts, mostly the “accompanying” external ones, to the more complicated, situated mainly in the core of the central complex.
 The melodic slow orchestral parts add a kind of movement to all the two-dimensional elements of the paper, who seem ready to rotate around a well defined central axis and thus, in a counter-clockwise way to prepare their course in a greater dimension, out of the light aquarelle.

 After this first experience, I felt that I can see more deeply every other great work of painting (maybe you will feel it, too) and therefore many other examples followed, some of them presented here!